 ---|---|

-![]() (Duelist) | Squirrel Girl climbs one level higher in the Season 1.5 tier list.
-This hero made a surprise appearance in the Asia tournament which showcased a lot of positives in a high-rank competition that featured her abilities to deal damage and hold an objective by keeping opponents afar.
+![]() (Duelist) | Squirrel Girl remains in the B-tier for Season 2.
+This hero made a surprise appearance in the Asia and North American tournament which showcased a lot of positives in a high-rank competition that featured her abilities to deal damage and hold an objective by keeping opponents afar.
 Her other ability to imprison enemies is a death sentence to any healer or would-be flanker. |

 ![]() (Duelist) | The Punisher remains a solid hero since Marvel Rivals' launch and going to Season 1.5.
 However, players are now used to seeing The Punisher and there are now more ways than one to counter his abilities.
 He's also outshined by Winter Soldier who has a more lethal ultimate ability.
-The Punisher steps down from A-tier to B-tier. |
+The Punisher remains a solid choice especially for beginners trying out ranked. |

 C-Tier